giovanni-iannaccone/FlutCrack/README.md

 1. Open the FlutCrack application on your device or emulator.
 2. Before cracking your hash, go to the wordlists section, create and add words to your wordlist.
 This step is required only on the first run, as the previous wordlist will be saved for future use.
-3. Go back to the home screen, pick the wordlist you want to use from those you created of from your device memory.
+3. Go back to the home screen, pick the wordlist you want to use from those you created, from your device memory or from the web.
 4. Enter the hash you want to crack in the text field.
 5. Select the hash algorithm from the dropdown menu (if you know it).
 6. Press the action button to start the cracking process.